FYI the entire post is about hair and hair products

 I am changing from level 3 permanent to level 2, demi/semi-permanent.
 My hair turns red-orange anyway so I may as well do less damage to it if it’s going to need dyed once per month.
 Also since the level 2 doesn’t lift like level 3, the darker hair is not being lightened.

 I lose a lot of hair in the shower and I want to be as nice to it as I can be.
-As in drag my hair off the drain every shower and pull all the strands off after applying product before washing to keep from stopping up the sink.
+As in drag my hair off the drain every shower and pull all the strands off my fingers after applying product, before washing, to keep from stopping up the sink.
 I don’t know how I’m not bald losing that much and knowing how slow it grows.

 When I am no longer blotchy gray in weirdly shaped areas, I look forward to hopefully healthy white hair.
 I think my hair looks like I have more of it when you can see color but I don’t plan on dying it for the rest of my life.